Dale Bumpers: Death

 After a period of failing health, Bumpers died on January 1, 2016, at his home in Little Rock at the age of 90.
 He had Alzheimer's disease and had sustained a broken hip shortly before his death.

+He would be cremated, with his inurnment taking place in the Columbarium of the First United Methodist Church in Charleston, Arkansas.

 Bumpers in fiction

 In Jeffrey Archer's 1977 novel Shall We Tell the President?, Bumpers was elected as the Vice President of the United States in a ticket headed by Ted Kennedy, defeating Ronald Reagan during the 1984 election.
 In the 1986 revised edition of the novel, Archer replaced Kennedy with the fictional character of Florentyna Kane, and Bumpers with the real-life Senator Bill Bradley of New Jersey.